-Touring on a bicycle from Manali to Leh is a dream ride for cyclist across the globe.
+Touring on a bicycle from Manali to Leh is a dream ride for cyclists across the globe.
 The Manali Leh Cycling ride takes you through five treacherous high mountain passes on the way, out of which 2 are above 5000 meters. wherein one used to be (falsely) claimed as the second highest motorable road in the world.

 When you plan a bicycle trip on Manali Leh Highway, it generally takes 7-14 days to complete the 474 km long stretch between Manali to Leh.
-However, it all depends on your pace, motive and time available for this bicycle ride.
+However, it all depends on your pace, motive, and time available for this bicycle ride.

 Today, I am going to share with you how you can prepare yourself for a Manali Leh cycling trip in the coming seasons.
 In my subsequent blogs, I will also cover about Manali to Leh cycling itinerary in detail.

 When I started preparing, I could not find any Manali to Leh cycling blog.
 Hence, I thought of starting a series on Devil On Wheels for making a successful Manali to Leh cycling trip.
 I am sure with this platform the blog will help 1000s of adventure cyclists looking forward to this adventurous journey on Manali Leh Highway.

 Of course, needless to stay, before I get into the details, you would need some physical training for Manali Leh cycling trip before starting this trip.
 So, start taking short bicycle rides around the home or in smaller hills near you to build up the stamina.